MapleLeaves-7/Book-Recommendations/README.md

 ## 1. Database

 The files relating to the database are under the `db` folder.

+Technologies used:

-A [PostgreSQ](https://www.postgresql.org/) database was used to save the data, and [SQLAlchemy](https://www.sqlalchemy.org/) was used to create the database and tables, as well as save new entries.
+1. [PostgreSQ](https://www.postgresql.org/): Relational Database used to save the data
+2. [SQLAlchemy](https://www.sqlalchemy.org/): Object Relational Mapper (ORM) used to create the database and tables, as well as save new entries

 Files: